-- Be a citizen, permanent resident or eligible non-citizen (those covered by political asylum, and some pacific islanders, etc.) - Not be in default on a previous student loan or been overpaid federal grants (in some instances, eligibility may be reinstated once overpayment issues have been resolved) - Be admitted to a degree-seeking program at the Middlebury Institute. - Be enrolled at least half-time as defined by your program of study. - Have a valid Social Security Number. - Register with the U.S. Selective Service, if required to do so. - Maintain satisfactory academic progress.
+- Be a citizen, permanent resident or eligible non-citizen (those covered by political asylum, and some pacific islanders, etc.) - Not be in default on a previous student loan or been overpaid federal grants (in some instances, eligibility may be reinstated once overpayment issues have been resolved) - Be admitted to a degree-seeking program at the Middlebury Institute. - Be enrolled at least half-time as defined by your program of study. - Have a valid Social Security Number. - Maintain satisfactory academic progress.